ARMmbed/mbed-os-5-docs/docs/tutorials/using_apis/mesh/quick_start_hw.md

 **Notes:**

 1. If the Ethernet driver is enabled, requires HW modifications if RF shield uses SPI1.
-See <a href="https://github.com/ARMmbed/sal-nanostack-driver-stm32-eth" target="_blank">Driver notes</a> and <a href="https://github.com/ARMmbed/nanostack-border-router-private/issues/17" target="_blank">nanostack-borderrouter-private Issue #17</a>.
+See [Driver notes](https://github.com/ARMmbed/sal-nanostack-driver-stm32-eth) and [nanostack-borderrouter-private Issue #17](https://github.com/ARMmbed/nanostack-border-router-private/issues/17).
 2. Pin collision, see [mesh-minimal Issue 55](https://github.com/ARMmbed/mbed-os-example-mesh-minimal/issues/55).
 3. X-NUCLEO-IDS01A4 expansion board required modifications to be used in Mbed OS.
 See [Driver readme](https://github.com/ARMmbed/stm-spirit1-rf-driver).
 4. KW24D has MCR20A chip integrated.
 Use the same driver.